You are listening to the Sean Hannity Radio Show Podcast.

 Can you tell us a little bit about it?

-I uh was honored to be invited by the president to uh come and and see him at the uh in the Oval Office a few weeks ago when I was in Washington.
+I was honored to be invited by the president to come and see him in the Oval Office a few weeks ago when I was in Washington.

-Uh he is the president, and I r I admire and respect uh anyone who holds that office.
+He is the president, and I admire and respect anyone who holds that office.

-And my view is that every American needs to try and make uh the help to be the help the president to be successful in any way that we can.
+And my view is that every American needs to try and help the president to be successful in any way that we can.

 You know, these are very difficult times we're living in.

-Now we watch them on a regular basis attempting to get to get ICBM capability, and that would mean that those nuclear warheads could reach the continental United States, that should scare everybody.
+Now we watch them on a regular basis attempting to get ICBM capability.

 Well, Sean, you're absolutely right.

-Uh, this is the most serious, I think, and most eminent national security problem that the president faces.
+This is the most serious, I think, and most imminent national security problem this president faces.

-And uh anybody who's president of the United States, I don't care who it is, cannot tolerate this circumstance in which uh I don't know if he's being told in three years, four years, or five years, at some point the North Koreans are gonna be able to reach the territory of the United States uh with intercontinental ballistic missiles, uh with merit to a nuclear warhead.
+And anybody who's president of the United States, I don't care who it is, cannot tolerate this circumstance in which I don't know if he's being told in three years, four years, or five years, at some point the North Koreans are going to be able to reach the territory of the United States with intercontinental ballistic missiles with married to a nuclear warhead.

-And that's simply um unacceptable, especially given the character of that regime, uh, which is reckless, uh maybe even a little unhinged.
+And that's simply unacceptable, especially given the character of that regime, which is reckless, maybe even a little unhinged.

-And so um I think what the administration is trying to do, and I've seen it from Rex Tillerson, Secretary of State, I've seen it from the president, is to say to the one state that has some leverage, not absolute leverage, but some leverage with the North Koreans.
+And so I think what the administration is trying to do, and I've seen it from Rex Tillerson, Secretary of State, I've seen it from the President, is to say to the one state that has some leverage, not absolute leverage, but some leverage with the North Koreans, that's China.

-And um I think they're getting the attention of the Chinese on this.
+And I think they're getting the attention of the Chinese on this.

 The Chinese have to get over the idea that if they do anything tough with the North Korean regime, the regime might collapse and that would be bad for Chinese interests.

-They're they're very difficult for exactly the reasons you mentioned.
+They're very difficult for exactly the reasons you mentioned.

 So I think what they're trying to do is they're trying to thread that needle.

-And that means that you press the Chinese to uh to rein in this regime to at very at the very least uh for the time being get them to stop the progress that they're making.
+And that means that you press the Chinese to rein in this regime, to at the very least, for the time being, get them to stop the progress that they're making.

-Um and then uh you tell the South Koreans uh, you know, that we're trying to protect them.
+And then you tell the South Koreans, you know, we're trying to protect them.

-That's why the uh deployment of THAT, our theater ballistic missile defenses was so important.
+That's why the deployment of THAD, our theater ballistic missile defenses, was so important.

 We've been doing these kinds of things with Japan.